redis/redis-doc/commands/xadd.md

 Redis is able to remove a whole macro node.
 This makes it much more efficient, and it is usually what you want.

+## NOMKSTREAM option

+By default, XADD will create a new stream if not exist in keyspace.
+Starting from Redis 6.2, you can use NOMKSTREAM option to only append entries in existing stream and not creating new one if stream doesn't exist.
+For example:

+	XADD mystream NOMKSTREAM * ... entry fields here ...

+Only if mystream exist, this XADD command will append entries to mystream.
+Otherwise the command will not updating keyspace and just return NULL.

 ## Additional information about streams

 For further information about Redis streams please check our